The Big Picture On FHA’s Kiddie Condo Loans:

 Borrowers with rough credit in the 500-579 range can still qualify for an FHA loan, with 10% down.
 To be frank, most borrowers with credit that low have no hope of borrowing any other type of mortgage, even portfolio rental property loans.
 (See the video at the bottom of the page for additional ideas for investing in real estate with bad credit.)

-For a $200,000 rental property, most borrowers are looking at a $7,000 down payment for an FHA loan, compared to a (minimum!) $40,000 down payment through other types of rental property loans.
+For a $200,000 rental property, most borrowers are looking at a $7,000 down payment for an FHA loan.
+Compare that to a (minimum!) $40,000 down payment through other types of rental property loans.

 Low-Interest Rates & Fees

-At the time of this writing, a reasonably strong borrower can expect to pay in the 4-4.5% range in interest rates for an FHA loan.
-A borrower with good credit can avoid paying any points (a point is a one-time lender fee charged at settlement, equal to 1% of the loan amount).
+At the time of this writing, a reasonably strong borrower can expect to pay an FHA loan interest rate in the 4-4.5% range.
+A borrower with good credit can avoid paying points (a point is a one-time lender fee charged at settlement, equal to 1% of the loan amount).
 For instant prequalified interest rates and to compare different lenders’ terms, check out Credible*.

 For portfolio rental property loans, borrowers are more likely to pay in the 5-8% range, plus 2-3 points.